 In the higher education context, COL’s strategic plan is to:

 - Provide support for national and institutional ODL policies, quality assurance systems and authentic assessment practices.

-- Promote the rapid design, development and delivery of quality gender-responsive OER.
+- Promote the rapid design, development and delivery of quality gender responsive open educational resources (OER).

 - Assist in the development and implementation of employability frameworks.